Innopolis-Robotics-Society/FaceGuardV3/docs/definition-of-done.md

+# Definition of Done

+A Product Backlog Item (PBI) may be marked Done only when ALL of the following are satisfied:

 - [ ] All issue-specific acceptance criteria are satisfied
 - [ ] The work is reviewed and approved by a different team member than the implementer
 - [ ] For user stories, all linked supporting PBIs provide the required